hyperledger/identus-cloud-agent/Interdependencies.md

 ```

 **Note:**
-The **Mercury Libraries** is the collection of dependencies with the single cross version.
+- The **Mercury Libraries** are the collection of dependencies with the single cross version.
 We will represent as a single box here.
 But the real dependencies can of a subset of the Mercury Libraries.
 For more information about the Mercury Modules Interdependencies see [HERE](./mercury/mercury-library/README.md).
+- The **Pollux Libraries** are the collection of dependencies with the single cross version.